tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

   model.add(Dense(100, activation='relu', input_dim=X_train_scaled.shape[1]))
   ```

-* In this case, the choice of 100 nodes is somewhat arbitrary, but it provides enough complexity to sufficiently predict the activity type.
-Because this number was much less than the number of input features, it is very likely that many of the input features are not useful or needed to predict the activity type.
+* In this case, the choice of 100 nodes is somewhat arbitrary, but provides enough complexity to sufficiently predict the activity type.
+Because this number was much less than the number of input features, it is very likely that many of the input features are not needed to predict the activity type.
 Further experimentation with dimensionality reduction techniques such as PCA could show that a smaller number of input features could be used.

 * The final output layer consists of 12 nodes (one node for each activity type) with a softmax activation type.
 This choice matches the one-hot encoding that was used on the target labels.